Amid cybersecurity fears, tech firms are offering to help secure the U.S. elections for free or at a discount

-American democracy is under attack, with foreign spies and trolls throwing wrenches in the working of U.S. elections–be it attempts to hack candidate websites, scramble voter rolls, or spread fake news on social media platforms.
+American democracy is under attack, with foreign spies and trolls throwing wrenches into the workings of U.S. elections—be it attempts to hack candidate websites, scramble voter rolls, or spread fake news on social media platforms.
 While Washington bickers about whether it’s spending enough on security upgrades ($380 million has been allocated, with Democrats repeatedly asking for more), the overtaxed cities and counties that actually run the polls are scrambling to catch up.

 Although Silicon Valley has come under fire for its role in recent elections around the world, enabling the social media vandalism of 2016, for instance, several tech firms are now stepping up to boost election security with free or discounted services.
 “We saw that tech was being used to undermine elections.
-And the question was, could we be a tech company that was helping to provide our services to help support those elections?” says Matthew Prince, CEO of content delivery network and security service Cloudflare.
+And the question was, could we be a tech company that was helping to provide our services to help support those elections?” says Matthew Prince, CEO of the content-delivery network and security service Cloudflare.

-In December 2017, the company began offering free enterprise security accounts to U.S. state, county, and municipal election authorities–mainly to prevent distributed denial of service (DDoS) attacks that could knock them offline during voter registration, election result reporting, or other critical times.
+In December 2017, the company began offering free enterprise-security accounts to U.S. state, county, and municipal election authorities—mainly to prevent distributed denial of service (DDoS) attacks that could knock them offline during voter registration, election-result reporting, or at other critical times.
 Cloudflare’s Athenian Project was first used by Alabama in its special election for the U.S. Senate last December.
 And in July, the company announced that about 70 government organizations, from states down to cities, have signed up for the service.

 Related: Why security company Cloudflare is protecting U.S. election sites for free

-Prince acknowledges that this is just a sliver of the over 8,000 mostly county-based, often cash-strapped government organizations that oversee parts of US elections.
+Prince acknowledges that this is just a sliver of the more than 8,000 mostly county-based, often cash-strapped government organizations that oversee parts of U.S. elections.
 (Even the federal government doesn’t have an exact count of how many local entities are involved.)
-It doesn’t look as if other companies have encouraged many takers, either; and some may not be offering quite as much as they claim to.
+It doesn’t look as if other companies have encouraged many takers, either, and some may not be offering quite as much as they claim.

-Cloudflare’s transparency seems to be the exception in a sector prone to vague promises and paranoia, with participating government officials loathe to say much about their security procedures.
+Cloudflare’s transparency seems to be the exception, in a sector prone to vague promises and paranoia, with participating government officials loathe to say much about their security procedures.

-Cloudflare’s service is an extension of the pro-bono protection it’s offered since 2014 for investigative journalists, human rights groups, and other targets of vindictive hackers.
-Google’s similar, free Project Shield, has also been extended to election authorities, as well as campaigns.
+Cloudflare’s service is an extension of the pro-bono protection it’s offered since 2014 for investigative journalists, human-rights groups, and other targets of vindictive hackers.
+Google’s similar, free Project Shield has also been extended to election authorities, as well as to campaigns.
 Sites don’t need to have any paid services from Cloudflare or Google to qualify for assistance.

-The two services work in roughly the same way–sitting between web sites and the open internet, in order to filter out hacking attempts and absorb the overwhelming floods of data used in DDoS attacks.
-The companies provide other security measures, such as blocking malicious apps from accessing key parts of networks, and providing two-factor authentication that makes break-ins much harder.
+The two services work in roughly the same way—sitting between websites and the open internet in order to filter out hacking attempts and absorb the overwhelming floods of data used in DDoS attacks.
+The companies also provide other security measures, such as blocking malicious apps from accessing key parts of networks and providing two-factor authentication that makes break-ins much harder.

 Security through obscurity

-How much companies are helping is hard to determine, since most election authorities are reticent to talk.
+How much these companies are helping is hard to determine, since most election authorities are reticent about talking.
 That doesn’t surprise Liz Howard, a counsel in the Democracy Program of NYU’s Brennan Center for Justice.
-It’s something that the Department of Homeland Security itself encourages.
+It’s something the Department of Homeland Security itself encourages.
 “That often involves not disclosing what the states are doing and where they are on the cybersecurity spectrum,” she says.

 Just five state agencies, one county, and one city among Cloudflare’s participants agreed to be named.
-While Google has extensive descriptions online of its offerings, it’s declined repeated requests from Fast Company for more details, providing neither the names of participants nor even a ballpark figure of how many it has.
+While Google has extensive descriptions online of its offerings, it has declined repeated requests from Fast Company for more details, providing neither the names of participants nor even a ballpark figure of how many it has.

 Meanwhile Synack, a security service founded by ex-NSA operators, is offering $500,000 worth of free penetration testing assessments for elections.
-Each test runs $25,000 to $35,000, says Justine, Synack’s product marketing manager for government.
-The company is reaching out to secretaries of state, but counties are welcome to apply directly, says Desmond.
-“We’re pretty close to getting a few” participants, she says.
+Each test runs $25,000 to $35,000, says Justine Desmond, Synack’s product-marketing manager for government.
+The company is reaching out to secretaries of state, but counties are welcome to apply directly.
 “The government sales cycle is quite long.”
 Even a free offer can take three months to get approved, according to Desmond.
+Synack says that it’s working with “a number of states,” but can’t name them yet.

 Even companies eager to talk are often prevented from doing so by their government partners.
-In May, Akamai–a major content delivery and online security provider–announced that it would offer its Enterprise Threat Protector to election authorities.
+In May, Akamai—a major content-delivery and online-security provider—announced that it would offer its Enterprise Threat Protector to election authorities.
 The service blocks attempts by users to access a continually updated blacklist of malicious IP addresses.
-Tricking people into clicking links in bogus phishing emails was one of the main tools used to infiltrate the Clinton Campaign and the DNC in 2016, according to the Mueller investigation’s indictment of 12 Russian agents.
+Tricking people into clicking links in bogus phishing emails was one of the main tools used to infiltrate the Clinton campaign and the DNC in 2016, according to the Mueller investigation’s indictment of 12 Russian agents.

-“I’d say specifically phishing, I see that as the most valuable help,” says Ken Matta, elections security officer for Arizona’s Department of State, noting that it’s the most common route of hacking attacks, in general (not just for elections).
-Arizona is the only participant that would acknowledge taking up the new offer from Akamai, which says there are “about half-dozen other state and local election entities,” taking part.
+“I’d say specifically phishing, I see that as the most valuable help,” says Ken Matta, elections-security officer for Arizona’s Department of State, noting that this is the most common route taken by hacking attacks, in general (not just for elections).
+Arizona is the only participant that would acknowledge taking up the new offer from Akamai, which says there are “about half-dozen other state and local election entities” taking part.

 It’s more evidence that only a few governments are being helped by these offerings.
-In Arizona, for instance, only the Secretary of State’s office is getting Akamai’s help.
-Matta is encouraging counties–many desperately strapped for resources–to join in this and many other offers, such as training sessions his office provides.
+In Arizona, for instance, only the secretary of state’s office is getting Akamai’s help.
+Matta is encouraging counties—many desperately strapped for resources—to join in this and many other offers, such as training sessions provided by his office.

 Not quite free

 Some of the programs advertised as “free” are actually just discounted offerings.
-Akamai’s May announcement states that it, “is offering interested electoral bodies the ability to preemptively safeguard their infrastructure during this year’s elections at no cost to them.*” That asterisk goes to a footnote saying, “terms and conditions apply.”
+Akamai’s May announcement states that it “is offering interested electoral bodies the ability to preemptively safeguard their infrastructure during this year’s elections at no cost to them.*” That asterisk goes to a footnote, which reads, “terms and conditions apply.”

-Arizona is in fact paying for the election protection service, though at a discounted rate of 50 cents per “seat” (i.e. per employee).
+Arizona is in fact paying for the election-protection service, though at a discounted rate of 50 cents per “seat” (i.e., per employee).
 “We worked with Akamai to get a really good price per seat for their services that we can extend to the counties,” says Matta, who says he think it’s a fair price to pay given the extent of the protection.
 Given how Akamai’s service works, it would protect entire county IT departments, not just their election operations.

 Virginia found the service worth buying years ago.
-“We had an issue with election night reporting on election night 2014, and Akamai was the service that we got to prevent that going forward,” says Liz Howard of the Brennan Center.
-She served as Virginia’s deputy commissioner of elections from 2014 to January 2018 and believes that the outage of the state’s site was likely due to a burst of traffic, not an attack.
+“We had an issue with election night reporting on election night 2014, and Akamai was the service that we got to prevent that going forward,” says Liz Howard, of the Brennan Center.
+She served as Virginia’s deputy commissioner of elections from 2014 to January 2018, and believes that the outage of the state’s site was likely due to a burst of traffic, not an attack.
 Akamai would not disclose how much the state is paying.

 However, in neighboring Tennessee, election officials in Knox County believe that a site outage during a primary election in May was caused by a DDoS attack.
 Former wrestler Glenn Jacobs won the GOP nomination for mayor by just 17 votes.
-Messing with tight elections is a key tactic to undermine faith in the results.
+Messing with tight elections is a key tactic in undermining faith in the results.

 Related: Every 2016 presidential campaign operation was cyber attacked, says security provider